jaganathsr/vertexllm/README.md

 # vertexllm
-Sampple notebook to host a custom container LLM endpoint on Vertex AI
+Sample notebook to host a custom container LLM endpoint on Vertex AI